-While in Portsmouth, working on some kind of article for a magazine about a Portsmouth college, I fell in love with a woman about my age who worked for the college.
+While in Portsmouth, Ohio, working on some kind of article for a magazine about a Portsmouth college, I fell in love with a woman about my age who worked for the college.
 I planned to marry her.
 At the moment the woman was showing me around the college and telling me all about it.
 As we proceeded I gradually slipped my arms around her and finally began kissing her.
 Just as I did so, an older woman who also worked for the college walked into the room.
 We immediately separated but the older woman had obviously seen us.
 We didn't say anything and continued with our business.

 The older woman didn't know the younger woman and I planned to marry.
 I thought of telling her that things weren't always what they seemed to be, but instead I said nothing.